 That's it.
-He built it in a moment of frustration when an existing app his family had been using was going away.
+He built it because the proprietary app they had been using was discontinued.

 The important bit here is that he didn't make this app to be a product for the general public.
 He didn't even design it to be a shared open source project.
 It's literally an app built just for their own use.
 And that's what makes it home-cooked.

 I've been making these kinds of apps for myself for years.
 It's one of the things that drew me into programming.
-But I didn't have a term for them or even a context for thinking about them until I read Sloan's article.
-I was thrilled when read it because it spoke to ideas I held but hadn't thought about actively-the idea that you can make useful things and they don't need to be packaged for mass adoption to be successful.
+But I didn't have a term for apps like this or even a context for thinking about them until I read Sloan's article.
+I was thrilled to have a word for this idea-the idea that you can make useful things and they don't need to be packaged for mass adoption to be successful.